MinishLab/semhash/README.md

 deduplicated_texts = semhash.fit_deduplicate(records=texts, threshold=0.5)
 ```

 For more advanced usage, you can also deduplicate across multiple datasets, or deduplicate multi-column datasets.
-Examples are provided in the [Usage](#usage) section.
+Examples are provided in the [usage](#usage) section.

 ## Main Features